billforsternz/pgn2line/README.md

 This will apply the simple transformation Event->"23rd German Open" and Site->"Berlin, Germany" For the moment Events and/or Sites with embedded @ characters are not accommodated.

+Pairs of before and after player names are now allowed in the fixup file, player names are identified as those strings NOT in yyyy Event@Site format.

 The program suite also includes *line2pgn*, a program to convert back to pgn, and *tournaments*, a program to convert the line format into a tournament list.
 This list can be